Heat Pump FAQs

 We combine your answers to a handful of simple questions with publicly available data about your home and our own calculations.
 We estimate your home's heat loss and any radiator upgrades we think might be needed to ensure your heat pump runs efficiently.
 It's important to remember these are just estimates.
 After your home survey, we'll be able to give you a more accurate view of your future energy costs based on MCS standards.

-02. What to expect
+What to expect with a heat pump

-Will my radiators be colder?
+Will my radiators be cooler with a heat pump?

 Yes, if you have a heat pump, your radiators might be cooler because heat pumps typically run at a lower temperature.
 However, they still effectively heat your home by running for longer periods ('lower for longer') and we may recommend some radiator upgrades to help make sure enough heat is transferred into your rooms.

-You might need to change your radiators if you're switching to a heat pump.
+You might need to change some of your radiators if you're switching to a heat pump.
 Larger radiators can transfer more heat into your room.
 As part of our Home Survey, we will assess your current setup and recommend any necessary upgrades.

-What space do I need outside?
+What space do I need outdoors for a heat pump?

 Heat pumps are usually installed outside your home, next to an external wall.
-They can, however, be installed away from your home but there is normally an extra cost involved as we'll need to dig a trench and install specialist piping.
+They can, however, be installed away from your home, but there is normally an extra cost involved as we'll need to dig a trench and install specialist piping.

 No. Normally, near an external wall is a good spot, but we know that doesn't work for everyone.
 If you'd like the heat pump to be further away from your home we will discuss options that could work for you.
-Normally this comes at an extra cost as we'll need to dig a trench and install specialist pipes.
+Normally, this comes at an extra cost as we'll need to dig a trench and install specialist pipes.

 Can heat pumps also cool homes?